 Sustainable Tropics Alliance focal countries include the most important soy, cattle, and palm oil producing regions on Earth.

-The Sustainable Tropics Alliance seeks to address the lack of an effective policy, market and institutional framework for changing prevailing models of rural development, in which agricultural frontier expansion (whether for large-scale commodity production or subsistence) drives tropical deforestation and forest degradation which in turn drives the degradation of a range of other ecosystem services on which local and regional communities depend, including water sources, fish and game, timber, and soil resources.
+The Sustainable Tropics Alliance seeks to address the lack of an effective policy, market and institutional framework for changing prevailing models of rural development, in which agricultural frontier expansion drives tropical deforestation and forest degradation, which in turn drives the degradation of a range of other ecosystem services on which local and regional communities depend, including water sources, fish and game, timber, and soil.